 Barnes v.
 Hanna Andersson is an example of the first category.
 In this putative class action, plaintiffs seek, among other things, damages arising from defendants’ alleged failures to implement reasonable security procedures and practices, which led to the claimed breach of unencrypted and unredacted personal information belonging to California consumers.
 If such a matter were litigated through dispositive motion practice and trial, it could provide clarity on a myriad of vague issues (e.g., what are “reasonable security procedures and practices”) from the CCPA on which the AG’s office has refused to provide guidance.

 An example of the second category is found in Burke v.
 Clearview AI, which seeks various forms of relief under California’s Unfair Competition Law (“UCL”) for violations of the CCPA.
 Burke does not seek damages under the CCPA’s data breach private right of action but instead relies on defendant’s alleged violations of other CCPA provisions as predicate acts to establish liability under the UCL.
 Other consumer rights lawsuits have adopted this tactic and successfully bypassed statutory bars to private rights of action by relying on the UCL.
 Burke could provide clarity on whether courts will uphold the legislative proscription on private rights of action relating to other CCPA violations or instead open an entirely new area of consumer rights litigation.

-To address these developments relating to the CCPA, Driven has scheduled a webinar for April 1, 2020.
-In that webinar, data privacy expert Martin Tully of Actuate Law will join me as we discuss consumer rights under the CCPA, the corresponding obligations of regulated businesses, and practice tips for CCPA compliance.
-We welcome your attendance and participation; registration details are available here.
+We welcome you to watch our CCPA webinar that addreses these developments.
+In this webinar, data privacy expert Martin Tully of Actuate Law and I discuss consumer rights under the CCPA, the corresponding obligations of regulated businesses, and practice tips for CCPA compliance.

 CCPA Proposed Regs., §999.306(f) (Feb.
 10, 2020).